 Six reasons (drawn from Gregg Strawbridge in Classical and Christian Education):

-According to Richard A. LaFleur, Franklin Professor and Head of Classics, University of Georgia, The mean Verbal SAT score for students in 1999 was 505; the mean SAT verbal score for students who took the SATII Latin test was 662, 157 points higher.
+- According to Richard A. LaFleur, Franklin Professor and Head of Classics, University of Georgia, the mean Verbal SAT score for students in 1999 was 505; the mean SAT verbal score or students who took the SATII Latin test was 662, 157 points higher.
 (College-Bound Seniors booklet published by the College Board; Strawbridge, pg.
 6)

 In addition, knowledge of Latin enables students to connect directly too much of the theological, historical and literary heritage of our Western civilization broadly and of our Christian roots narrowly.